tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 </p>

 <p style="text-indent: 30pt;">
-  The &#8220;innerFillRequest&#8221; method is where the actual functionality of this web method takes place.
+  The “innerFillRequest” method is where the actual functionality of this web method takes place.
 In the case of GetInit, it grabs a string from the Environment Provider, splits it, and adds it to a member on the Response object.
 </p>

 <p style="text-indent: 30pt;">
   Below that is the GetInitResponse class, which in this case is pretty simple and just contains a property that exposes a list of strings.
-The same property that is populated in the Request object&#8217;s innerFillRequest method.
+The same property that is populated in the Request object's innerFillRequest method.
 </p>

 ### Strange Child, Who is your Parent?

 <p style="text-indent: 30pt;">
-  While these derived classes show us what the method does, it doesn&#8217;t show us how they are called.
+  While these derived classes show us what the method does, it doesn't show us how they are called.
 The web methods called Request.FillRequest, not InnerFillRequest.
 So lets look at the class that the request inherits from, BaseRequest:
 </p>

 ```VB.Net